-§59.
+§52.
 Section 1(a).
 Hours of Work

-¶60.
+¶53.
 The following guidelines represent the Board policy, under normal professional-academic conditions, relative to the work year, hours of work and the number of hours that school is in session for the children.
 Since S.A.W. represents professionals of the highest caliber, it recognizes that the guidelines are just that, guidelines only, and S.A.W. and the individual employees understand and agree that the professional requirements and the interest of the students, buildings and program which they supervise and the professional goals and programs of the Board and of S.A.W. members demand a flexible interpretation and implementation of these guidelines.
-The agreed working motto of the Board and of S.A.W. is "Professional First".
-Thus clock watching either by the Board or by S.A.W. will not be countenanced.
-By the same token, the Board and SAW agree and understand that the bargaining unit members of S.A.W. are professionals and thus should not expected to be time clock punchers.
+Administrators who are assigned to Central Office shall maintain an office work schedule consistent with the Central Office hours of work, which are typically 8:00 a.m. to 4:00 p.m.
+The Board may utilize a written sign-in system or any other electronic system that the Board chooses to record attendance for Central Office personnel.
+In adhering to these guidelines, the parties hereto recognize the importance and necessity of having administrators present throughout the student day, which includes student arrival and departure times and other commuting times so designated by the Superintendent or his/her designee.
+Administrators from each building shall remain "on call" and available by phone during all student commuting times.
+In addition to the student day, Administrators recognize the importance and necessity of having administrators present throughout the teacher workday including teacher wraparound time.
+Itinerant administrators and, administrators who work out of Central Office, shall maintain work hours consistent with the responsibilities of their positions, including, but not limited to, regular attendance at meetings held by District administration and the Board of Education that may take place after the conclusion of the student school day.

-$\P 61$.
-Neither the Board nor the Superintendent nor the Assistant Superintendent nor any higher echelon bargaining unit member should utilize this procedure to harass a bargaining unit member.
+¶54.
+Neither the Board nor the Superintendent nor any Chief Officer nor any higher echelon bargaining unit member should utilize this procedure to harass a bargaining unit member.